pziegfeld/OpenMDAO-Framework/docs/std_lib/driver.rst

 The Ipopt library itself requires callback functions for the objective function, objective function gradient, constraints, and the constraint Jacobian.
-The OpenMDAO driver that wraps Ipopt handles the calculation of the objective gradient and the constraint Jacobian using simple two-point finite difference.
-So to use the Ipopt driver in OpenMDAO, the user only needs to specify an objective function, constraints and one or more decision variables using the standard OpenMDAO driver API, which is discussed in :ref:`Driver-API`. ( Actually, Ipopt can optionally make use of a callback function to compute the Hessian of the objective.
+The OpenMDAO driver that wraps Ipopt handles the calculation of the objective gradient and the constraints Jacobian using simple two-point finite difference.
+So to use the Ipopt driver in OpenMDAO, the user only needs to specify an objective function, constraints and one or more decision variables using the standard OpenMDAO driver API, which is discussed in :ref:`Driver-API`. ( Actually, the Ipopt library can optionally make use of a callback function to compute the Hessian of the objective.
 The Ipopt driver does not make use of that callback and does not allow the user to set it as an option. )